Decomposition spaces in Combinatorics: Introduction

-In Section~\ref{sec:ex}, we first go through some very basic examples, which correspond closely to power series representations of the binomial posets of Doubilet--Rota--Stanley~\cite{Doubilet-Rota-Stanley}, and show how the objective version of these classical incidence algebras amount to monoidal structures on various kinds of species.
+In Section~\ref{sec:ex}, we first go through some very basic examples, which correspond closely to power series representations of the binomial posets of Doubilet--Rota--Stanley~\cite{Doubilet-Rota-Stanley}, and show how the objective version of these classical incidence algebras amounts to monoidal structures on various kinds of species.
 We emphasise decalage as a general principle behind classical reduction procedures.
 The case of the Joyal--Street external product of $q$-species leads to the general treatment of the Waldhausen $S_\bullet$-construction as a decomposition space in \ref{sec:Wald}.
 In~\ref{sec:fdb} we revisit the Fa\`a di Bruno bialgebra.
 Classically it is the reduced incidence bialgebra of the poset of set partitions (reduction modulo type equivalence), but can also be obtained directly from the category of surjections.
-This suggests that again the reduction step is a decalage, but the relationship turns out to be more subtle: it is a \culffunctor but not directly a decalage.
+This suggests that again the reduction step is a decalage, but the relationship turns out to be more subtle: it is a \culf functor but not directly a decalage.
 In~\ref{sec:trees} we treat examples related to trees and graphs, starting with the Butcher--Connes--Kreimer Hopf algebra of trees~\cite{Connes-Kreimer:9808042}, another example of an incidence coalgebra which cannot be the (raw) incidence coalgebra of a category.
-We proceed to treat operadic variations, including incidence coalgebras of general operads, as well as related constructions with directed graphs (cf.~Manchon~\cite{Manchon:MR2921530} and Manin~\cite{Manin:MR2562767}).
-We briefly explain how most of the examples treated in this subsection are subsumed in the notion of decomposition spaces from restriction species and directed restriction species, treated in detail elsewhere~\cite{GKT:restriction}.
+We proceed to treat operadic variations, including incidence bialgebras of general operads, as well as related constructions with directed graphs (cf.~Manchon~\cite{Manchon:MR2921530} and Manin~\cite{Manin:MR2562767}).
+We briefly explain how most of the examples treated in this subsection are subsumed in the notion of decomposition spaces from restriction species of Schmitt~\cite{Schmitt:hacs} as well as directed restriction species, treated in detail elsewhere~\cite{GKT:restriction}, and comment also briefly on hereditary species (also from~\cite{Schmitt:hacs}) and directed hereditary species from the viewpoint of decomposition spaces.
+To finish Section~\ref{sec:ex} we give a brief introduction to symmetric functions from the viewpoint of decomposition spaces.
+The highlight in this short account is the base change from elementary symmetric functions to monomial symmetric functions, modelled at the objective level by means of an \ikeo-\culf span of decomposition spaces.

 In Section~\ref{sec:M} we come to M\"obius inversion, and need first to recall a few notions from \cite{GKT:DSIAMI-2}: complete decomposition spaces and nondegeneracy in~\ref{sec:compl}, and the notion of locally finite length and the general M\"obius inversion formula in~\ref{sec:length}.
 In~\ref{sec:cancellation} we compute the M\"obius function in a few easy cases, and comment on certain cancellations that occur in the process of taking cardinality, substantiating that these cancellations are not possible at the objective level.
 This is related to the distinction between bijections and natural bijections.